dan-sherwin/wirehound/README.md

 > Rust rover, Rust rover... send Wirehound right over.

-Wirehound is a network debugging tool written in Rust that captures TCP traffic, reconstructs conversations, and decodes plaintext REST API interactions into readable request and response flows.
+Wirehound is a network debugging tool written in Rust that captures TCP traffic, reconstructs conversations, and decodes plaintext REST API interactions into clean request/response flows.

 It is built for one purpose: to make it easy to see exactly what your services are doing on the wire—without drowning in packet-level noise.